Unrealf1/Noises/plan.md

   - Infinite grid
   ?
 Save texture to a file

+  - Refactor generation interaction with ui
+    -   Ui should update its values of cur tex size from on appear event, not set this by hand
+    -   Sending generation time by event might be excessive (might be useful for multithread though)
+    -   Delete old texture on appearence of a new one?
+  - Create texture with multiple threads
+  - Look into using plain array instead of memory allegro texture
   - Rework input
     Display has system events as child/sends events to the display entity Events are sent to the exact display